carriemorrill/lake-model/README.md

 ## 5. Testing

-The directories examples/daily-data/ and examples/sub-daily-data/ contain meteorological input files <met-input.txt>, include files <lake.inc>, and output files <surface.dat> for an example using daily input data and an example using hourly input data.
+The directories examples/daily-data/ and examples/sub-daily-data/ contain meteorological input files <met-input.txt>, include files <lake.inc>, and output files <surface.dat> for one example using daily input data and one example using hourly input data.
 The model can be compiled and executed using the following command sequence:
-> f95 -c *.f90 <br/>
+/> f95 -c *.f90 <br/>
-> f95 -o lake *.o <br/>
+/> f95 -o lake *.o <br/>
-> ./lake
+/> ./lake

 ## 6. References